 jmp, pjmp

-• jmp: jump on grid points; if jmp=2, it means that each processor is going to write only one point every two.
-Mind that it's extremely important that jmp is a divisor of the number of grid points per processor, otherwise the grid output will be corrupted
+jmp: jump on grid points; if jmp=2, it means that each processor is going to write only one point every two.
+Mind that it's extremely important that jmp is a divisor of the number of grid points per processor, otherwise the grid output will be corruptedpjmp: jump on particles; if pjmp=2, it means that each processor is going to write the phase space of just one particle every two.
+0.0, 100.0, 20.0

 xp0, xp1, ypmax